Peruvians get 3rd president in a week amid cautious hopes

 Lawmakers used a 19th century-era clause to oust Vizcarra for “moral incapacity,” accusing him of taking bribes years ago when he was a governor.
 Vizcarra denies the allegations.
 The country’s highest court is evaluating whether Congress acted legally.
 Their ruling is not retroactive but could have an influence going forward.

-For many, the ordeal was a blatant display of why Peru’s political system need reform.
-Congress is full of small, fractured political parties.
-Many of the politicians have little experience — and about half are themselves are under investigation.
-But they also wield enormous power and can oust the president with a two-thirds majority vote.
+For many, the ordeal was a blatant display of why Peru’s political system needs reform.
+No party has a majority in Congress, making building consensus a challenge.
+Many of the politicians have little experience — and about half are under investigation.
+They also wield enormous power and can oust the president with a two-thirds majority vote.

 Every living former Peruvian president is being investigated or has been charged with corruption.
 And yet, despite the turmoil, the country has been one of the strongest economic performers in Latin America.
-The pandemic, however, has thrown Peru’s economy upside down.
+The pandemic, however, has thrown Peru’s economy adrift.
 The International Monetary Fund projects a 14% decline in GDP this year.

 “I think this is the end of that kind of coexistence between dismal politics and sound economy,” Shifter said.

-As she perused the tabloid headlines Tuesday, Ana Lizardo, 61, said she was cautiously optimistic that Sagasti might be a break from the past.
+As she perused the tabloid headlines Tuesday, Ana Lizardo, 61, said she was somewhat confident Sagasti might be a break from the past.

 “At my age I’ve seen many presidents and they’ve all been corrupt,” she said.
 “I hope he’s better.”